when must I make a report?

-- the parents or caregivers have not arranged necessary medical care (unwilling or unable to do so)
+- the parents or caregivers have not arranged necessary medical care for the child or young person (unwilling or unable to do so)

 - risk of physical or sexual abuse or ill-treatment (physical or sexual abuse)

-- parent or caregiver’s behaviour towards the child causes or risks psychological harm (emotional abuse)
+- parent or caregiver’s behaviour towards the child causes or risks serious psychological harm (emotional abuse)

-- incidents of domestic violence and as a consequence a child is at risk of serious physical or psychological harm (domestic or family violence).
+- incidents of domestic violence and as a consequence a child or young person is at risk of serious physical or psychological harm (domestic or family violence)